“Chinese Republicans” Leaves You With Questions, Not Closure

 I think the easiest way to misread Chinese Republicans is to walk in expecting a workplace satire and then spend the first part of the show going, oh yes, I get it, I know what kind of play this is.

 And I’m not saying any of this from a comfy distance.
 I’m Korean-American.
 And I’m a former Republican.
 So when this play starts digging into identity, ambition, and who actually gets to feel safe inside these shiny American power structures, it doesn’t feel theoretical to me.
-It feels familiar.
-Uncomfortably familiar.

-Because I know what it is to be in rooms where you’re quietly doing math the whole time.
-How much of myself do I show.
-How much do I soften.
-How much do I explain.
-And I also know what it feels like to be younger and think, if I just work hard enough, if I just play the game well enough, I’ll earn safety.
+And I also know what it feels like to be younger and think: “If I just work hard enough, if I just play the game well enough, I’ll earn safety.”
 Like the system is a vending machine and if you put in enough effort, it’ll eventually drop out respect.

-This play basically grabs that idea by the collar and goes, no. That’s not how it works.
+This play basically grabs that idea by the collar and goes: “No. That’s not how it works.”

-Chinese Republicans sounds like it’s supposed to be a punchline, right.
-The kind of phrase that some audiences might hear and immediately think, oh this will be delicious, I can’t wait to clap at the “right” moments.
 But the play is way less interested in giving you easy applause than it is in asking why someone ends up there in the first place, what they’re trying to protect, what they’ve been taught they have to trade for access.

 There’s also this underlying idea that shared identity doesn’t automatically mean shared values, shared politics, shared methods of survival.
-Which sounds obvious, but theatre audiences love a neat “we found sisterhood” arc.
+It sounds obvious, but theatre audiences love a neat “we found sisterhood” arc.
 This play is not doing that.
 It’s doing the messier thing, which is showing you how different people can be living under the same umbrella and still speaking completely different emotional languages.

 And that’s what I keep coming back to.
 Chinese Republicans isn’t trying to send you out of the theatre feeling celebratory.
 It’s trying to send you out awake.

-It’s about what happens when capitalism meets identity and says, you can belong here, but only if you perform belonging the way we like.
+It’s about what happens when capitalism meets identity and says: “You can belong here, but only if you perform belonging the way we like.”
 It’s about the lie that you can outwork racism.
 It’s about what it costs to be “safe,” and who gets to be safe without auditioning for it every day.

 And if you leave feeling clean, like everything wrapped up and you know exactly what side you’re on, I don’t know.
 You might’ve been watching the wrong play.